 Our Mission Statement:

-These last two points were the impetus of the first Canadian Landscape Photography Conference held in Banff, AB during the winter of 2016.
-And now that same spirit of being part of something, a unified group, sharing and growing together has blossomed into something greater.
+These last two points were the impetus for our first Landscape Photography Conference held in Banff, AB during the winter of 2016.
+That same spirit of being part of something, a unified group sharing and growing together, has blossomed into something greater.
+That something is summarized in our mission statement where each part has it’s own significance.

-During the 2016 conference I listened to the different presenters talk, I listened to the attendees comments and I asked you questions.
-And, I recieved great feedback from the attendees in the exit surveys I sent out after the conference.
+During the 2016 conference we LISTENED to the different presenters talk and the attendees comments.
+We could SEE the community in the room enjoying the and I asked you questions.
+And, I received great feedback from the attendees in the exit surveys after the conference.
 Thank you for your feedback.
-It was extremely valuable in helping me us to choose the direction in which we needed to take.
+It was extremely valuable in helping us to choose the direction in which we needed to take.
 I learned about what you liked about the conference, what you didn’t like, and what you wanted to see in the future.
 And finally, I learned about the gaps in the industry that you, the conference attendees, told me about.

-It is clear that some outdoor photographers feel the need to be out there photographing the landscape solo, and they hold this need dearly to their heart.
+It is clear that some outdoor photographers feel the need to be out there photographing the landscape solo, and they hold onto this need dearly.
 Their solo expression and creative alone time is essential for them to find peace and to bring balance to their lives.
+We hear you.

-It’s also clear from the feedback that you gave me that you enjoyed learning at the conference and didn’t want it to become just another one off event.
-You told me that you enjoyed being part of “something” and to do it again.
+It’s also clear from the feedback that you gave us that you enjoyed learning at the conference, and you didn’t want it to become just another one off event.
+You told me that you enjoyed being part of “something” and encourage us to do it again.

-The International Landscape Photographer’s Association, or ILPA, is an association of landscape photographers wanting to learn from each other, share with each other, and we’re a group wanting to grow together moving forward.
+The International Landscape Photographers, or ILP, is a business owned by landscape photographers wanting to learn from others, share with each other, and we’re a group wanting to grow together moving forward.

 We’re also a group that regulators can come too when they’re want the opinions from photographers, who are often hard to organize together.
-ILPA will speak on your behalf to consult with regulators on what our community wants when our opinion is needed.
+It is possible to reach out and message the 50000+ photographers in the community through the extended ILP network.
+ILP can speak and consult with regulators on what our community wants when our opinion is needed.
 If there is a photography related issue where you live and you need an industry voice to speak on behave of the landscape photography community, then let us know about it.
 We’ll get the board to take a look at it and we can work together to voice the opinions of both the local and international photography community.

-To help accomplish these goals we hold an annual AGM, a conference, an annual print competition, give membership plaques to photographers joining the association who identify with the values of ILPA, advise regulators on behalf of our membership as needed, and finally, we help you to connect with each other during the numerous learning opportunities through tours and workshops offered by our professional members, at the conference and at other ILPA events.
-Simply put, we help you to grow.
+To help accomplish these goals we hold an annual meeting, a conference, photo competitions, advise regulators on behalf of our membership as needed, and finally, we help you to connect with each other during the numerous social and learning opportunities through the tours and workshops offered by our professional members.
+Simply put, we strive to help everybody to grow.

-If this sounds like something you would like to explore and be a part of, then join ILPA!
+If this sounds like something you would like to explore and be a part of, then join ILP!

 Let’s get social